 For Israeli Children Who are Non-native English Speakers

 Experience has taught us that for children changing their language of instruction, significant issues may arise if coupled with learning disabilities.
-Therefore, we may require a psycho-educational evaluation for students who will be changing their language of instruction to give us information about them as learners and to help us determine if we will be able to provide a program for them.
+Therefore, we may require a psycho-educational evaluation for students who will be changing their language of instruction to give us information about them as learners and to help us determine how we can provide for them.

 Placement in Preschool for three- and four-year-olds shall be determined by the administration based on the child’s age, developmental readiness, and information provided by the previous preschool or daycare.
 After reviewing the documents, the administration may request to proceed with a screening completed at JAIS.

 Placement in kindergarten through grade four shall be determined by the administration based on the student’s age, evaluation of records from previous schools, and tests administered by JAIS.
 Students enrolling in the kindergarten program shall be five years of age on or before September 1 of the year of admission.
 Students enrolling in grade 1 shall be six years of age on or before September 1 of the year of admissions or shall have completed a year of an “American-style” developmental kindergarten.
 Where previous school records indicate that a student has already attended kindergarten, yet the student does not meet the JAIS age requirements, individualized testing shall determine grade placement.

 Placement in grades five through eight shall be determined by the administration based on the student’s age, evaluation of records from previous schools, and tests administered by JAIS.

 In order to be enrolled at JAIS, a student must be living with either a parent or a legal guardian.
 Students not living with parents must complete the appropriate form concerning the school’s guardianship policy (please contact school administration for the appropriate forms.)
 In addition, a formal meeting attended by the parents and guardian must take place before an arrangement acceptable to JAIS can be approved.